nsip/dev-nrt-splitter/README.md

 OutFolder = "./out/"                      # (string), in which folder split results should be output.
 Schema = ["School", "YrLevel", "Domain"]  # (string array), header sequence for splitting.
 Each header creates its split category folder.
 IgnoreFolder = "./ignore/"                # (string), If not empty string, dump unsplittable csv file into this folder.
 If empty, ignore unsplittable csv files.
-StrictMode = true                         # (bool), If true, splittable csv file must have all [Schema] headers.
-Otherwise, dump it into IgnoreFolder.
-If false, use partial, sequence [Schema] to do splitting, and IgnoreFolders are also into its own split result path.
 ```

 ## play with sample